s1o0/SutomCheat/README.md

 # SutomCheat
-An algorithm for Sutom (French words only at the moment)
+An algorithm for Sutom (French words only)

-# ToDo's list :
-- Remove accent
-- Extend to every language
-- User Interface